hzFishy/UnrealNotes/content/Unreal Engine/Editor Only/Editor Customization/Component Visualizer.md

 Component visualizer's are used in `UUnrealEdEngine::DrawComponentVisualizers`, see also ` FSCSEditorViewportClient::Draw`.

-You can get a component visualize from a component instance using `UUnrealEdEngine::FindComponentVisualizer`, for example:
+You can get a component visualizer from a component instance using `UUnrealEdEngine::FindComponentVisualizer`, for example:
 ```c++
 TSharedPtr<FComponentVisualizer> Visualizer = GUnrealEd->FindComponentVisualizer(SplineActor->GetPatrolSplineComponent()->GetClass());
 auto SplineVisualizer = StaticCastSharedPtr<FSplineComponentVisualizer>(Visualizer);